latomcus/api-platform/README.md

 ### Prerequisites
 * Node
-* Access to Microsoft SQL Server, PostgreSQL, or MySQL database.
+* Connectivity to instances of Microsoft SQL Server, PostgreSQL, or MySQL databases
 * Download repository, open **./sql/[your choice of database].sql**, and execute SQL code to create all database dependencies.

 ### Configuration